Need ideas to encourage your mini wildlings to love animals?

-Having fed bread to ducks all my life I first learnt that it was bad for them, and the watercourses they inhabit, at Hartsholme Country Park in Lincoln (see main photo, 2011.
+Having fed bread to ducks all my life I first learnt that, in large quantities, bread can be bad for ducks, and the watercourses they inhabit, at Hartsholme Country Park in Lincoln (see main photo, 2011.
 Caroline is under two!)

 Is Bread Really Bad for Ducks?

 Hartsholme‘s visitor centre sold wild bird seed in paper bags, with ‘No Bread-Feeding’ signs around the lake.
 It seemed like a money-making ploy but on investigation proved correct and a worthy conservation exercise on behalf of the park.